wbbradley/ace/README.md

  - Keep it simple, when possible.
  - Keep it readable, when possible.
  - Make algebraic data types compelling for state modeling.
  - Reduce pain near process boundaries.
 Be opinionated on how to make serialization as comfortable as possible while retaining static type safety.

 ## Non-goals
  - Solving heavy compute problems is a non-goal.
 Solve those problems at a lower level, and use the FFI to access those components.
 Favor algorithmic scaling over bit twiddling and fretting over L1 cache hits.
  - Pause-free execution remains a back-burner goal. (ie: Enabling Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
 However, in a future version, once language development settles down a bit, this will get more attention.
  - In-language concurrency and asynchronicity will get treatment in the future.
 These can currently be solved at other levels of the stack (hint: use OS processes.)
 This is not because it's not important.
 But, basic ergonomics of the language come first.

 ## Syntax

-Zion looks a bit like Python, minus the colons.
+Zion syntax is in the C family.

 ```
 module hello_world

-fn main()
+fn main() {
 	print("Hello, world!")
+}
 ```

 Comments use `#`.
 ```
-fn favorite_number(x int) bool
+fn favorite_number(x int) bool {
 	# This is a comment
 	return x == 12
+}
 ```

 Zion is strict by default, not lazy.
 Memory is managed using garbage collection.